guregodevo/grafalgo/README.md

 ## Features
-- Algorithms that scale
+- Algorithms that *scale*.
 - Grafalgo can support any kind of graph (directed, undirected, bipartite etc..).
 Just implement your own custom Graph such as the Author or Ego network example.
-- Graph can be imported and exported in JSON, CSV and even Gephi format.
+- Graph can be imported and exported in *JSON, CSV and even Gephi format*.
-- Compatible with Elastic search index.
+- Compatible with *Elastic search index*.

 ## Getting started